NyagaM/ont-research_str-and-sv-analysis/README.md

 that are commonly missed by short-read sequencing (SRS) approaches.

 The pipeline is built using [Nextflow](https://www.nextflow.io/), a bioinformatics workflow manager that enables the development of portable and reproducible workflows.
-There is a Docker container that includes all the tools/softwares required by the pipeline, which makes the results highly reproducible.
+There is a docker image available from [DockerHub](https://hub.docker.com/repository/docker/nyagam/ont-research_str-and-sv-with-annotation/general) that contains all the tools/softwares required by the pipeline, making results highly reproducible.

 # Repeat expansions:
 Repeat expansions analysis is performed by [NanoRepeat](https://github.com/WGLab/NanoRepeat).
 This analysis is optional and is only triggered when regions for STR quantification are provided with the flag `--STR_regions`.